 Ingredient Notes & Substitutions

-Semi-Sweet Chocolate Chips - Chocolate is a key ingredient here, and we'll use chocolate chips (or an equal measure of a chopped chocolate baking bar, if you prefer).
+Semi-Sweet Chocolate Baking Bar - Chocolate is a key ingredient here, and I like to use a good quality chocolate baking bar (like Ghirardelli or Baker's) for the best texture.
 I recommend semi-sweet chocolate for a good balance of chocolate flavor and sweetness, but dark chocolate would work too if you'd prefer a richer chocolate flavor that's a bit less sweet.
+Unlike chocolate ganache, you can get away with substituting chocolate chips in this recipe.

 Creamy Peanut Butter - Creamy peanut butter provides peanut butter flavor and a rich, creamy texture to the whipped cream.
-Avoid natural peanut butter, which has a very different consistency and won't provide the proper texture for this whipped cream.
+Opt for a conventional peanut butter (I use Jif) and avoid natural peanut butter, which has a very different consistency and won't provide the proper texture for this whipped cream.

 Confectioners' Sugar - A bit of confectioners' sugar (aka powdered sugar) adds a hint of sweetness to the whipped cream.